Demographics of Metro Vancouver: Religion

-Vancouver, like the rest of British Columbia, has a low rate of church attendance compared with the rest of the continent and the majority of the population does not practice religion.
+Vancouver, like the rest of British Columbia, has a low rate of church attendance compared with the rest of the continent and a plurality (47.1 percent) of the population does not practice religion.
 As of the 2021 Canadian census, 33.1 percent of Greater Vancouver is Christian, the largest percentage of any religion.
 13.7 percent are Catholic, 8.7 percent are Christians of unspecified denomination, 7.2 percent are Protestant, 1.4 percent are Christian Orthodox, and 2.2 percent are other Christian or Christian-related traditions.
 Greater Vancouver has a notable Sikh (8.5 percent) and Buddhist (2.7 percent) population, mostly adherents of South Asian and East Asian ancestry.
 There is also a significant minority of Muslim residents (4.2 percent).